 With this activity, create a list of interview questions that will be provided to each student.
-Pair off the students in the class, and ask them to interview one another.
+Pair off the students in the class and ask them to interview one another.
 Challenge them to find one thing that they have in common with that student.
 Then, the students should introduce their partner to the class.

-Activity #4 – Learn to Love Yourself
+Anti-Bully Activity #4 – Learn to Love Yourself

 Provide students with definitions of self-acceptance and self-esteem.
-Teach them about the importance of liking who they are and accepting the aspects of their personality that make them unique and wonderful.
+Teach them about the importance of liking who they are and accepting the aspects of their personalities that make them unique and wonderful.
 Then, ask students to write five statements about themselves.

-“I love that I practice my violin each day and that I am getting better.”
+They should be statements like: “I love that I work hard in school and get good grades,” or “I love that I practice my violin each day and that I am getting better.”

 Ask the students to hold onto their self-acceptance sheets and refer to them when they are having a bad day.
 By building confidence in your classroom, you can naturally minimize the bullying that occurs in the school building.

-Activity #5 – Anti-Bullying Short Story
+Anti-Bully Activity #5 – Anti-Bullying Short Story

-Their stories may touch on violence in school, cyber bullying or bullying with words.
+Their stories may touch on violence in school, cyber bullying, or bullying with words.
 The characters should encounter a challenging bullying scenario and learn to solve their differences in a way that is respectful and productive.